yza-cmu/BlockTix/COMPLETED.md

 - Obtained 0.1012 Sepolia ETH from faucet
 - Executed deployment script on Sepolia testnet
 - Monitored all 5 deployment transactions
-- Verified all 3 contracts on Etherscan automatically
+- Verified all 3 contracts on Etherscan automaticaly
 - Documented deployment addresses and metadata
 - Created deployment metrics file